worldcoin/hubble-commander/commander/Readme.md

 TODO:

-* Currently alternates between Transfer and Create2 batches.
-In the future allocate base on demand.
+* Currently, alternates between Transfer and Create2 batches.
+In the future allocate based on demand.